The best 4K webcam in 2023

 720P1,080 x 720Standard HD

-How do you test 4K webcams?
+How we test 4K webcams

 We test cameras in the most appropriate context – if a product skews toward conferencing, we'll arrange a call over a good connection.
 If it skews toward streaming, will spend more time on that.
 One thing is for sure though, we'll make sure we look closely at the picture options in both natural and artificial light, to get a sense of the quality on offer.
 We will also check the sound quality to see if you'll want to use the microphone!